Abdul-Qoyyum/notifyly/README.md

 9. **Accessing the Docker MySQL Database**
    Using the `DB_USERNAME` and `DB_PASSWORD` credentials, you can connect to the database via a MySQL client on port `3307`.

-## 🧪 Running Tests
-1. Docker is set up to automatically run the test suite prior to starting the application.

 ## 📂 Project Structure
 ```angular2html
     notifyly/